TheRealNin/MVGA/README.md

 * * MG cost changed to 22 (from 20)
 * * GL cost changed to 18 (from 20)
 * * FT cost changed to 18 (from 20)
+* MG/AA/Proto adjustments
+* * AA research cost changed to 20 (from 25)
+* * AA reserach time decreased by 30 seconds
+* * Protolab cost changed to 40 (from 35)
+* * MG now requires research at the AA.
+Costs 10 Tres and takes 30 seconds.

 **Aliens**
 * Adren: Revert adrenaline changes in vanilla.
 Now the upgrade increases energy regeneration